 The chances are that they will be spared the trauma of a play-off for their Premiership survival, but the way they are going you wouldn't put your mortgage on it.

-Terry Butcher's team are in freefall.
-Butcher has tried to inspire and berate his players into better performances but nothing is working.
+Terry Butcher's team are in freefall. into better performances but nothing is working.
 Stick and carrot produce the same lamentable results.

 His defence remains porous and prone to slapstick.
 His midfield has little bite and creativity.
 His attack is lacking pace and goal threat.
 The optimism that greeted Butcher's arrival from Inverness is such a distant memory now.